Cisco-Automation-Tools/amp-health-check-tool/README.md

 ### Connectivity Test

 The Connectivity Test button will allow you to run a connectivity test to the AMP servers.
-They will all show as yellow while the test is running.
-If they turn green, the connection was successful.
-If they turn red, the connection was unsuccessful.
+They will all show as yellow while the test is running.  **Green** - connection successful.  **Orange** - server reached, but something went wrong (i.e. cert error).  **Red** - connection timeout (i.e. endpoint unreachable).

 ![](images/Connectivity.png)